The 15 Most Comfortable Pairs of Clogs for Happy Feet, According to Podiatrists

 Pros:

 Oofos are seriously the most comfortable shoes ever and their clogs are no different.
 They’re technically recovery shoes made with proprietary OOFoam that’s designed to cushion sore, tired feet and joints.
 Plus, the closed-cell foam each pair is made from is machine washable, so no more stinky shoes.
-Choose from a classic black, deep navy, or a stark, summery white.
+Choose from a classic black, cream, or a stark, summery white.

 Pros: